Lecrapouille/OpenGLCppWrapper/README.md

 ## What is OpenGLCppWrapper ?

 OpenGLCppWrapper is a C++11 wrapper API for writing OpenGL `Core Profile` applications in few lines of code.
 It hides for you the complexity of calling in the correct order OpenGL functions and passing correct parameters on them.
 You'll have just to deal with writing your OpenGL shaders (GLSL language), this API will compile them and instantiate class wrapping VBOs, textures.
 As a consequence, you just have to load your desired textures and fill data in VBOs (vertices position, texture coordinates, normals ..) and nothing more!
-This API manages automatically OpenGL object lifetime as well as of the transfer of dirty CPU data (from your C++ space memory point of view) into GPU data (to graphics card memory point of view).
+This API manages automatically OpenGL object lifetime as well as of the transfer of modified CPU data (from your C++ space memory point of view) into GPU data (to graphics card memory point of view).

 **Warning:** Do not confuse Core Profile OpenGL (>= 2.2) with Legacy OpenGL (<= 2.1).
 This API does not manage OpenGL Legacy but manages OpenGL version >= 3.0.